skin cancer

-Skin cancer is the commonest form of cancer affecting people in the Australia. and indeed, throughout the world.
-The commonest varieties, basal cell carcinoma and squamous cell carcinoma are known as non-melanoma skin cancers whilst the third commonest type is malignant melanoma.
+Skin cancer is the most common form of cancer in Australia and worldwide.
+The two most frequent types are basal cell carcinoma and squamous cell carcinoma, known as non-melanoma skin cancers.
+Additionally, malignant melanoma is the third most common type.

 What to look for-the detection of skin cancer